enocholumide/Laserscan-to-dxf/README.md

 ## What it does?

-Converts laser scan data to AutoCAD .dxf file format
+Converts laser scan data to AutoCAD .dxf file format.

-##How to use
+## How to use

 Simply upload the laser scan file and specify the output directory.